scala/scala3/docs/_docs/reference/experimental/modularity.md

 Since `tracked` parameters create refinements in constructor types, it is now possible that a class has a parent that is a refined type.
 Previously such types were not permitted, since we were not quite sure how to handle them.
-But with tracked parameters it becomes pressing so admit such types.
+But with tracked parameters it becomes pressing to admit such types.

 **Proposal** Allow refined types as parent types of classes.
 All refinements that are inherited in this way become synthetic members of the class.